rudolph-the-red-nose-reindeer/favors/README.md

  - logging out
  - See the history of completed favors/current favors
  - Search, filter and categorize the favors
  - End to End Communication with users (chat box)
+ - Reward redemption
+ - Log in and log out of the web client
+ - Data visualization
+ - Making announcements
+ - Moderation of favors